Rajwade and Sons

 Rajwade and Sons (Marathi: "राजवाडे अॅण्ड सन्स") is a 2015 Marathi language family drama film.
 The movie is directed by Sachin Kundalkar.
 The film is produced by Y.M.Deosthalee, Atul Kulkarni and Sachin Kundalkar under studio Kaffe Kamera.
-It stars Amitriyaan, Atul Kulkarni, Sachin Khedekar, Mrinal Kulkarni, Siddharth Menon, Alok Rajwade, Mrinmayee Godbole, Krutika Deo.
+It stars Amit Riyaan, Atul Kulkarni, Sachin Khedekar, Mrinal Kulkarni, Siddharth Menon, Alok Rajwade, Mrinmayee Godbole, Krutika Deo.
 The film had its theatrical release on 16 October 2015.

 The movie had its world television premier on 18 December 2016 on Star Pravah.

 Plot

 The movie follows the story of cousins Anay, Shweta, Ananya and Virajas, the youngest generation of the rich and powerful Rajwade family in Pune.
 They each wish to follow their own dreams, but their grandfather, the head of the family, has other plans for them.
 But the story takes a sudden twist when their young uncle Vikram Rajwade enters their life mysteriously out of nowhere.
 Vikram encourages each one of them to fight, argue and question the limitations set for these kids, Making them aware to live their dreams.
 Rajwade and Sons is the story of a happy joint family who want to find a way to stay together, in the ever-changing modern times.